davidgiven/fluxengine/README.md

 Some useful numbers:

   - nominal rotation speed is 300 rpm, or 5Hz.
 The period is 200ms.
+  - a pulse is 150ns to 800ns long.
+  - a 12MHz tick is 83ns.
-  - MFM encoding uses a clock of 500kHz.
-This makes each recording cell 2us.
+  - MFM HD encoding uses a clock of 500kHz.
+This makes each recording cell 2us, or 24 ticks.
+For DD it's 4us and 48 ticks.
-  - a pulse is 150ns to 800ns, so a clock of 7MHz will sample it.
+  - a short transition is one cell (2us == 24 ticks).
+A medium is a cell and a half (3us == 36 ticks).
+A long is two cells (4us == 48 ticks).
+Double
+    that for DD.
+  - pulses are detected with +/- 350ns error for HD and 700ns for DD.
+That's 4 ticks and 8 ticks.
+That seems to be about what we're seeing.
+  - in real life, start going astray after about 128 ticks == 10us.
+If you don't write anything, you read back random noise.

 Useful links: